gobuffalo/packr/v2/README.md

 ### What is a Box?

 A box represents a folder, and any sub-folders, on disk that you want to have access to in your binary.
-When compiling a binary using the `packr` CLI the contents of the folder will be converted into Go files that can be compiled inside of a "standard" go binary.
+When compiling a binary using the `packr2` CLI the contents of the folder will be converted into Go files that can be compiled inside of a "standard" go binary.
 Inside of the compiled binary the files will be read from memory.
 When working locally the files will be read directly off of disk.
 This is a seamless switch that doesn't require any special attention on your part.

 #### Example